Jerry McElhiney, age 90, John Knox Village (JKV), Lee’s Summit, MO passed away on November 6, 2020.

 He is survived by his wife, Mary, and daughters Julie McElhiney (Lee’s Summit, Missouri) and Michelle (McElhiney) Midboe of Fort Belvoir, Virginia.
 He is also survived by 6 grandchildren: Lauren, Grant, Faith, Lance, Joy, and Charity Rose Midboe.

-A memorial service will be held at a later date at the John Knox Village Chapel.
+A memorial service will be held at the John Knox Village Chapel on July 31, 2021 at 3:00 PM.

 The family requests charitable donations be made in memory of Jerry McElhiney to the John Knox Village Foundation, 400 NW Murray Road, Lee’s Summit, MO, 64081.